vherolf/cdp-parser-textual/README.md

-# cdp-parser-textual
+# discover switchport
-cisco cdp parser for remote switches (port and name)
+A pure python script to scan the remote switch you are connected to and gives back port, name, vlan, ... using Cisco Discovery Protocol.

 # requirements